-Since pedestrian use is expected on shared use paths, ADA requirements must be met.
-Therefore, the maximum cross-slope should be 2%.
-The maximum cross-slope for a path used exclusively by bicyclists is 6%.
+Since pedestrian use is expected on shared use paths, ADA requirements shall be met.
+Therefore, the maximum cross-slope shall be 2%.

 8.6.4 Grades

 To meet ADA the maximum grade is 5%.
 Grades greater than 5% should be considered ramps and designed accordingly.
 Maximum ramp slopes are 8.33% and can have a maximum rise of 30 inches, with a level landing at least 60 inches in length.